Dara4hem/kanban-crm-dashboard/README.md

 - Beautiful, responsive UI with smooth animations.
 - Stable real-time drag-drop sync with WebSockets.
 - Clear modular code, easy to extend or scale.

-## 👨‍💻 Developer

-Developed by [Your Name]
-As part of the CRM Challenge – April 2025